nuta/operating-system-in-1000-lines/website/en/11-page-table.md

 >
 > This structure utilizes [the principle of locality](https://en.wikipedia.org/wiki/Locality_of_reference), allowing for smaller page table sizes and more effective use of the Translation Lookaside Buffer (TLB).

-When accessing memory, CPU calculates `VPN[1]` and `VPN[0]` to identify the corresponding page table entry, reads the mapped base phiysical address, and adds `offset` to get the final physical address.
+When accessing memory, CPU calculates `VPN[1]` and `VPN[0]` to identify the corresponding page table entry, reads the mapped base physical address, and adds `offset` to get the final physical address.

 ## Constructing the page table